Top 8 Enterprise Video Platforms for 2022

 • Archived events only have basic editing features

-Pricing: Four tiers, priced per seat/per month: Starter at $9, Standard at $25, and Pro at $65.
-A customized Enterprise plan is available by inquiry.
+Pricing: After trying Vimeo for free, businesses can select one of the four tiers priced per seat/per month, all including a free trial.
+The Starter plan is priced at $80 per seat/month, Standard at $233, and Pro at $342.
+A customized Enterprise plan is available upon inquiry.

 Reviewer Says: “Vimeo makes it easy to upload and edit your videos.
 You can also upload in high quality, and Vimeo always delivers with retaining the quality during streaming.”